>>SleepTight has extended a 2 for $97.90 offer to our readers. See button below for details<<

-The SleepTight is made from a EVA thermoplastic resin which can be reshaped when heated in water that is near boiling temperature.
+The SleepTight is made from an EVA thermoplastic resin which can be reshaped when heated in water that is near boiling temperature.
 This mouthpiece must be custom molded prior to use.

 At first glance, the SleepTight appears to be similar to most one piece boil and bite mouthpieces that I have owned and tested in the past.
 It wasn’t until I actually received my mouthpiece that I realized that this product offers at least three unique features which help to differentiate it from the sea of boil-and-bite mouthguards that are available.

 Dual Laminate Design

 If you look closely at the SleepTight, you will notice that it actually contains not one, but three layers of material.
 There’s the center framework which is made from a flexible, yet pliable thermoplastic and then there’s a thin 1.5 mm layer embedded into both the upper and lower trays which are made from a softer, more pliable material.